Puerto Viejo de Talamanca

 Puerto Viejo de Talamanca is a coastal town in Talamanca in Limón Province in southeastern Costa Rica, known simply as Puerto Viejo to locals.
 The town was originally called Old Harbour until the Costa Rican government institutionalized Spanish as the national language and changed the names of the towns and landmarks in the area from English to Spanish or Native American.
 Fields became Bri Bri.
 Bluff became Cahuita.
 There is another town commonly known as Puerto Viejo in northeastern Costa Rica, Puerto Viejo de Sarapiquí, which can confuse visitors.
 Buses leaving the same San José station for either of the Puerto Viejos display the same destination, "Puerto Viejo".

 Puerto Viejo de Talamanca is a popular tourist destination.
 It is known in the surfing community for the biggest and most powerful wave in Costa Rica, known as Salsa Brava.
 It is also home to beautiful beaches, such as Playa Chiquita, Playa Negra and Punta Uva, which are a few of Costa Rica's most spectacular beaches which can be found between Puerto Viejo and Manzanillo.
 Manzanillo is a popular location for kayaking and is 13 km south along the beach.
 The popular Jaguar Rescue Centre is nearby.

 Many tourists stop in Puerto Viejo en route to the Panamanian border at Sixaola.
 This border crossing is popular with people going to and from Bocas del Toro.
 Puerto Viejo offers the closest accommodations, restaurants, and services to the border.
 The small border towns of Sixaola and Guabito, Panama are 49 km south of Puerto Viejo.
-The border towns have no accommodations or restaurants.
 The townspeople are made up of ticos (native Costa Ricans), a substantial amount of Costa Ricans of Jamaican descent, as well as a number of Europeans who have emigrated to the area.

 The outskirts of town and the mountains are home to the indigenous Bribri people.
 The howler monkey is native to the region.